 If your pet should go missing, microchipping is a great way to ensure that the best efforts are made to reunite you with your pet.
-However, it is only effective if pet keepers remember to keep their contact details up-to-date, which is also a requirement by law.
+However, microchipping can only be effective if pet keepers remember to keep their contact details up to date, which is also a requirement by law.
 Please visit The Microchipping of Cats and Dogs (England) Regulations 2023 for further details.

 Any changes to a keeper’s contact details must be updated on their microchip database to ensure compliance with the law.
 If a dog keeper subsequently moves, or changes their contact telephone number, etc. then the dog is no longer considered microchipped under the new law and enforcement can be taken.